Nerwyn/android-tv-card/README.md

 # YAML Examples

-TODO move user remotes to separate file.
-Don't forget your spotify controller!

-While all configuration can now be done through the user interface, these YAML examples can provide some insight on how to do some advanced styling and templating.
+While all configuration can now be done through the user interface, these YAML examples can provide some insight on layout basics.
+For more advanced and user provided examples see the [examples file](https://github.com/Nerwyn/android-tv-card/blob/main/EXAMPLES.md)

 ## Example 1